Richard II of England: Early life

-Richard's elder brother, Edward of Angoulême, died near his sixth birthday in 1370.
 The Prince of Wales finally succumbed to his long illness in June 1376.
-The Commons in the English Parliament genuinely feared that Richard's uncle, John of Gaunt, would usurp the throne.
-For this reason, Richard was quickly invested with the princedom of Wales and his father's other titles.
+The Commons in the Good Parliament genuinely feared that Richard's uncle, John of Gaunt, would usurp the throne.
+For this reason, Richard was quickly invested with the princedom of Wales and his father's other titles and publicly recognised him as heir.

-On 21 June 1377, Richard's grandfather King Edward III, who was for some years frail and decrepit, died after a 50-year reign.
+On 21 June 1377, King Edward III, who was for some years frail and decrepit, died after a 50-year reign.
 This resulted in the 10-year-old Richard succeeding to the throne.
 He was crowned on 16 July at Westminster Abbey.
-Again, fears of John of Gaunt's ambitions influenced political decisions, and a regency led by the king's uncles was avoided.
-Instead, the king was nominally to exercise kingship with the help of a series of "continual councils", from which Gaunt was excluded.
+Again, fears of John of Gaunt's ambitions influenced political decisions, and a regency led by the King's uncles was avoided.
+Instead, the King was nominally to exercise kingship with the help of a series of "continual councils", from which Gaunt was excluded.

-Gaunt, together with his younger brother Thomas of Woodstock, Earl of Buckingham, still held great informal influence over the business of government, but the king's councillors and friends, particularly Sir Simon de Burley and Robert de Vere, 9th Earl of Oxford, increasingly gained control of royal affairs.
+Gaunt, together with his younger brother Thomas of Woodstock, Earl of Buckingham, still held great informal influence over the business of government, but the King's councillors and friends, particularly Sir Simon de Burley and Robert de Vere, 9th Earl of Oxford, increasingly gained control of royal affairs.

 In a matter of three years, these councillors earned the mistrust of the Commons to the point that the councils were discontinued in 1380.
 Contributing to discontent was an increasingly heavy burden of taxation levied through three poll taxes between 1377 and 1381 that were spent on unsuccessful military expeditions on the continent.
 By 1381, there was a deep-felt resentment against the governing classes in the lower levels of English society.